-A general method of interpolating between system $0$ of pair potential $v^{(0)}(r)$ and system $1$ of pair potential $v^{(1)}(r)$ uses the convex combination $v^{(\lambda)}(r)=(1-\lambda) v^{(0)}(r) + \lambda v^{(1)}$ ($0\leq \lambda\leq 1$), a one-parameter family of pair potentials that clearly interpolates smoothly between systems $0$ and $1$.
-Below we take this approach in some cases, but generally employ the philosophy of implementing the interpolations in the most natural way.
-In this connection, recall that in their 1971 paper \cite{wca}, Weeks, Chandler, and Andersen regarded the LJ pair potential as a sum of a purely repulsive (``WCA'') and an attractive term, which suggests that an obvious way of interpolating from LJ to WCA by gradually removing the attractive term.
-We instead utilize the fact that the WCA pair potential is defined as the LJ pair potential, cut and shifted at the potential-energy minimum, and gradually reduce the cutoff from the standard $r_c=2.5$ to $r_c=2^{1/6}$ that identifies the LJ pair-potential minimum.
+A general method of interpolating between system $0$ of pair potential $v^{(0)}(r)$ and system $1$ of pair potential $v^{(1)}(r)$ uses the convex combination $v^{(\lambda)}(r)=(1-\lambda) v^{(0)}(r) + \lambda v^{(1)}$ ($0\leq \lambda\leq 1$), which generates a one-parameter family of pair potentials that clearly interpolates smoothly between systems $0$ and $1$.
+Below we take this approach in some cases, but generally employ the philosophy of implementing the most natural interpolation.
+In this connection, recall that in their 1971 paper \cite{wca}, Weeks, Chandler, and Andersen regarded the LJ pair potential as a sum of a purely repulsive (``WCA'') and an attractive term, which suggests that one way of interpolating from LJ to WCA is by gradually removing the attractive term.
+We instead utilize the fact that the WCA pair potential is defined as the LJ pair potential cut and shifted at the potential-energy minimum, and gradually reduce the cutoff from the standard $r_c=2.5$ to $r_c=2^{1/6}$ that identifies the LJ pair-potential minimum.

 All simulations were carried out using the GPU-optimized Molecular Dynamics code RUMD \cite{RUMD} with standard Nose-Hoover $NVT$ dynamics \cite{tildesley}.
 For the single-component systems $N=4096$ particles were simulated, for the binary systems $N=4000$, in both cases at typical liquid state points.
-More details about the simulations are given in the Appendix.
+Further details about the simulations are given in the Appendix.